wp-plugins/multisite-auditor/readme.txt

 == Description ==

-The Multisite Order gives details on which sites are using which themes and which plugins.
+The Multisite Auditor gives details on which sites are using which themes and which plugins.
 The only plugin that works on large mulitsite installs.

 **Features**